UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 * Funding relationships.

-* Provenance information of various kinds; who (people and organisations) and what (instruments and computer programs) created or contributed to the data set and individual files within it.
+* Provenance information of various kinds; who (people and organizations) and what (instruments and computer programs) created or contributed to the data set and individual files within it.